DaveBullet1050/BatoceraHelpers/README/ControllerSwap README.md

 To ensure the correct order of controllers, you can fix these by setting from ES via START -> CONTROLLER AND BLUETOOTH SETTINGS then set the default controller for each player under "PLAYER ASSIGNMENTS".

 ## Improvements
-I should probably fold in the .cfg file into batocera.conf for easier management.
+- I should probably fold in the .cfg file into batocera.conf for easier management.
 I didn't want to blow that out though at the cost of file read performance.
-Also should support swapping at a system level (rather than listing each rom in a system).
+- Also should support swapping at a system level (rather than listing each rom in a system)
+- A better improvement would be a per system or game assignement order - than a crude swap, with a default order.. that way it would be possible to configure any combination, with some sort of fall backs (being the default for the system or game)